tammybutow/BrowserQuest/README.md

         $ git push -f

 Congratulations!
-You have now deployed BrowserQuest to Openshift!
+You have now deployed ChaosQuest to Openshift!
 You can see the url of your instance by running

     $ rhc app show <app-name>

-Visit the url shown by the above command to see BrowserQuest running.
+Visit the url shown by the above command to see ChaosQuest running.
 You will need to add ":8000" to the end.
 Use the url below as a guide:

     http://your_openshift_browserquest_url.rhcloud.com:8000/